asmyczek/popcorn/README.markdown

 and use as `random().myRandGenerator()`.
 Most modules extend the random object with custom generator.
-See Common.alpha or Network.emailAddress for more details.
+See `Common.alpha` or `Network.emailAddress` for more details.

 ## Dictionaries

 Module Dictionary provides functions to build dictionaries from JavaScript arrays.
 The constructor function `dictionary()` takes an array as argument and returns the dictionary object.
-Currently two generator functions are provided by the dictionary
+Currently two generator functions are supported by the dictionary
 object:

-  - `list()` - a range function which returns all or a subset of elements and
+  - `list()` - a range function which returns all or a subset of elements.
   - `element()` - picks a random dictionary element.

 Popcorn comes with several default dictionaries for most common